DocSpring/rails_docker_example/README.md

 Run `./scripts/build_app`

 You'll see that the `assets:precompile` task is fully cached, but the webpack build is run.

-We're using a multi-stage build, and the assets and webpack stages both inherit from the `npm_rake` stage.
-This means that they can be cached independently and don't depend on each other.

 ## Image Tags